-Please Note: Per FAA Policy, Unmanned Aerial Vehicles (UVA’s) or drones are not permitted in Class B Airspace which encompasses the entire downtown Dallas area and beyond.
-UVA’s, drones and model aircrafts with cameras attached are strictly prohibited in Class B Airspace unless granted a waiver from the FAA.
+Please Note: Per Federal Aviation Administration (FAA) Policy Unmanned Aerial Vehicles (UAVs) are not permitted in Class B Airspace, which encompasses the entire downtown Dallas area and beyond.
+UAVs, Unmanned Aerial Systems (UAS), and model aircraft are strictly prohibited in Class B Airspace with the following exceptions:

 A Special Events Permit is not required for events at the Dallas Convention Center, Fair Park, and property under the sole control of the Park and Recreation Board.
 However, if an event takes place at one of these locations and requires a street closure, a Special Events Permit is required.

-- Complete the application in its entirety and submit the application with the applicable processing fee no less than 45 business days prior to the event date.
-Incomplete applications will not be processed and applications submitted under the 45 business day timeline.
+- Complete the application in its entirety and submit the application with the applicable processing fee no less than 45 days prior to the event date.
+Incomplete applications and applications submitted under the 45 day timeline will not be accepted.

-- A Preliminary permit / Letter will be sent to the applicant outlining the requirements for the event.
+- A Preliminary Letter will be sent to the applicant outlining the requirements for the event.

 - Upon receipt of the completed application, the Office of Special Events staff forwards a department review sheet to various city departments for final review and approval.